Polinices lacteus

 Polinices lacteus is a species of predatory sea snail, a marine gastropod mollusk in the family Naticidae, the moon snails.

 Distribution

 Polinices lacteus specimens have been found throughout the southern Atlantic coastlines.
-This includes the Caribbean Sea, as well as the Canary Islands, the Angolan coast, and the Cape Verde island chain.
-The species has also been spotted on almost the entirety of the South American coast, plus the Gulf of Mexico.
+This includes the Caribbean Sea, the Canary Islands, the Angolan coast, and the Cape Verde island chain.
+The species has also been spotted along almost the entire South American coast and in the Gulf of Mexico.

 Description

 The maximum recorded shell length is 40 mm.
 Operculum is thin, horny, yellow or amber-red.
 (R.Tucker Abbott -1968- "Seashells of North America") Periostracum is thin, yellowish.

 Habitat

 The minimum recorded depth for this species is 0 m; maximum recorded depth is 120 m.